Mhdez221993/JavaScript/utilities.md

 ```

 ## Linear search
-A searching algorithm that searches for an element in an array by iterating one by one in order for example:
+A searching algorithm that searches for an element in an array by iterating one by one in order for example: <br />
 array = [11, 12, 22, 25, 34, 64, 90] and searching for the target = 25
 ```js
 [11, 12, 22, 25, 34, 64, 90]